 - Do you need help to do a task, and what help do you need?

 - How long does the activity or task take?

 - Does it cause you pain or discomfort?

-We have included an example in the pull-out diary for you to use (see page opposite).
+We have included an example in the diary on the next page for you to use.